fommil/fpmortals/manuscript/complete.md

     ...
 ~~~~~~~~

-The GADT defines an Abstract Syntax Tree (AST) because each member is
+The ADT defines an Abstract Syntax Tree (AST) because each member is
 representing a computation in a program.

 W> The freely generated `Free` for `Machines` is `Free[Machines.Ast, ?]`, i.e. for